Reading time: 6 minutes

 Finally, there is a specific type of gaslighting—Accidental Gaslighting.

-Accidental gaslighting is when someone unintentionally does something that causes someone else to feel manipulated or confused.
-This can happen when someone makes assumptions about another person’s thoughts or feelings without checking with them first.
+Accidental gaslighting happens when someone accidentally does something to make someone else feel like they are being controlled or confused.
+This can happen when the first person makes assumptions about the second person’s thoughts or feelings without checking with them first.

-Gaslighting is a psychological game that narcissists play to undermine your intelligence, security, and sense of self.
+Gaslighting is a psychological game that narcissists play to trap their targets into a people-pleasing and walking-on-eggshells mode.

 • • •